jphill01/VLF.R/README.md

 # VLF.R

-An R implementation of Stoeckle and Kerr's (2012) frequency matrix approach to assess very low frequency variants in DNA sequences.
+An R implementation of Stoeckle and Kerr's (2012) frequency matrix approach to assess very low frequency variants in DNA sequences (DOI: 10.1371/journal.pone.0043992).